2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 The following components will be used in our design.

-- Arduino UNO -this is what controlls everything
+- Arduino Metro -this is what controlls everything
 - photoresistor- will detect light levels in the room to determine when to stop the alarm
 - speaker - this is what will make the alarm noise
 - Real Time Clock - This will be able to tell the time, which will control when the device begins sounding off.